-The GOSAT-2 retrievals are only available from February through October 2019 at this point, not long enough to perform global inversions.
-The CH4_S5P_WFMD data products is available over a longer time, from November 2017 through July 2020.
-To enrich the comparison, the operational retrieval of XCH4 from S5P (Hu et al., 2016) is also included in the analysis, and will be referred to as CH4_S5P_SRON in the text, and as "SRON" in figures.
-Additionally, the "scientific" or pre-operational SRON retrieval, based on Lorente et al. (2020), is considered.
+To enrich the comparison, the operational retrieval of XCH4 from S5P (Hu et al., 2016) is also included in the analysis, and will be referred to as CH4\S5P\SRON in the text, and as "SRON-oper" in figures.
+Additionally, the "scientific" or pre-operational SRON retrieval, based on Lorente et al. (2021), is included.
 This product includes some corrections for retrievals over high and low albedo scenes and updated spectroscopy, and extends the coverage into the commissioning phase.
-It is referred to as CH4_S5P_SRONt (or simply SRONt) in this report.
+It is referred to as CH4\S5P\SRONt (or simply SRON-v0017) in this report.
 The evaluated XCH4 products are summarized in Table 2.